Lay summaries July 5, 2023

 - Drivers of excess mortality at home during the COVID-19 pandemic Arabadzhyan, A; Grasic, K; Sivey, P • Presentation to the Department of Health & Social Care, November 2021.

-Update to PPI technical corner November 22, 2021
+Update to PPI technical corner November 22, 2021 - ARCHIVED

-Dissemination update September 1, 2021
+Dissemination update September 1, 2021 - ARCHIVED

 Using hip and knee replacements as examples, this new research report from ESHCRU II describes how a payment method based on contract theory can be used to reward providers for delivering health gains.
 The work, led by Professor Luigi Siciliani, has already attracted interest from policy makers.